Software for the Amateur Investor.

 To: "Mike G." <mike@?.co.uk>

-Subject: Re: Amateur Investor
+Subject: Re: Amateur Investor software

 Hi Mike, - Thank you for your interest in software for the Amateur Investor.